cobalt-uoft/documentation/README.md

+## Notice

+This project is no longer maintained, and certain pieces have been archived.

+All pieces of the project remain open source, in the event that a new open data initiative at the University of Toronto may benefit from the work we did during the project's lifetime.

 # Cobalt: Documentation [<img src="https://cobalt.qas.im/assets/img/favicon/favicon-96x96.png" width="20" height="20" />](https://cobalt.qas.im/documentation)

 Cobalt is a collection of open data web APIs that allow you to interface with public information from the University of Toronto.